LayMui/website-hugo/exampleSite/content/english/post/IAM.md

 I am satisfied.

-Blessed are they which do hunger and thirst for righteousness for they shall be filled
+Blessed are they which do hunger and thirst for righteousness for they shall be filled - Matthew 5:10

+For he satisfied the longing soul and fill the hungry soul with goodness - Psalm 107:9 O God, thou art my God; early will I seek thee, my soul thirst for thee - Psalm 63:1

+It's the soul and flesh that need to hungry and thirst